salrashid123/gce_metadata_server/README.md

      minikube start --extra-config kubelet.ResolverConfig=$PATH_TO_CONFIG_IN_VM
 ```

-7. Exit the VM
+* Exit the VM

-8. Start the cluster again to pickup the changes
+* Start the cluster again to pickup the changes
 ```
      minikube start
 ```
 At this point the minikube cluster should be able to contact the metadata emulator and even resolve metadata.google.internal.

-9. Now create create the rc and service
+* Now create create the rc and service

 ```
      kubectl create -f my-rs.yaml -f my-srv.yaml
 ```

 I've written some sample containers which uses Application Default credentials here:
      [salrashid123/myapp](https://hub.docker.com/r/salrashid123/myapp/).

      my-rs.yaml and my-srv.yaml is listed below under [dockerimages/myapp](dockerimages/myapp).

-10. Get the service url
+* Get the service url
 ```
 $ minikube service myapp-srv --url http://192.168.99.104:31085
 ```

-11. Verify application default credentials works
+* Verify application default credentials works
 ```
 $ curl http://192.168.99.104:31085/authz
 << you should see the email address associated with your gcloud >>
 ```

-What step 11 shows is your replicaiton controller contacting the metadata server to return an access_token to the container.
+What the previous step shows is your replicaiton controller contacting the metadata server to return an access_token to the container.